 Celo VPN also offers ShadowSocks, Socks5 proxy that uses HTTPS encryption and allows you to bypass strict censorship like the Great Firewall of China.

 Ad & Malware blocker

-Celo VPN delivers an ad and malware blocker built into their VPN servers.
+Celo VPN comes with an ad and malware blocker built into their VPN servers.

-The tool blocks suspicious links automatically, preventing tracking, phishing, and other cyber threats.
+The tool blocks suspicious links automatically, preventing tracking, phishing, and other malicious attacks.